 Using COM Types in Managed Code

-COM types that are defined in an assembly are like any other managed types.
+COM types defined in an assembly are like any other managed type.
 Managed clients can create a new instance of a COM type in the usual way and obtain class information through metadata as they would for any other managed class.
 Method syntax can be inspected through an object viewer or obtained using reflection, just as it can with any other managed class.
-When the COM object returns a failure HRESULT, the .NET Framework client catches a corresponding exception.
+When the COM object returns a failure HRESULT, the .NET client catches a corresponding exception.

 For code samples that accompany the topics of this section, see COM Interop Sample: .NET Client and COM Server.